FasterXML/jackson-datatypes-misc/javax-money/README.md

                 .build();
 ```

-Please note that, for Moneta implementations like Money, FastMoney and RoundedMoney, the sibling module `jackson-datatype-moneta` can be used.
+Please note that, for Moneta implementations like Money, FastMoney and RoundedMoney, the sibling module `jackson-datatype-moneta` can also be used.
-Refer to [javamoney-moneta](../moneta/Readme.md) for more information.
+Refer to [javax-money-moneta](../javax-money-moneta/README.md) for more information.

-Module supports deserialization of amount number from JSON number as well as from JSON string without any special
-configuration required.

 ### Custom Field Names